holoviz/panel/README.md

 ## Requirements

-Panel requires the pyviz labextension installed to be working in JupyterLab:
+If used in JupyterLab, Panel requires the pyviz labextension to be installed:

 ```bash
 jupyter labextension install @pyviz/jupyterlab_pyviz
 ```

 ## Usage

-Panel can be used in a wide range of environments from basic commandline usage by serving a script to usage in a notebook environment.
+Panel can be used in a wide range of environments:

-### Commandline
+### Command line

-When working on the commandline put your Panel code in a simple script, mark the objects you want to render as `.servable()` and launch a server with `panel serve my_script.py --show` to open a browser with your app or dashboard.
+When working on the command line, just put your Panel code in a simple .py script, mark the objects you want to render as `.servable()`, and launch a server with `panel serve my_script.py --show` to open a browser tab showing your app or dashboard and backed by a live Python process.

 ### JupyterLab and Classic notebook

-In the classic notebook environment and JupyterLab make sure to load the `pn.extension()`.
-Once loaded Panel objects will render themselves.
+In the classic Jupyter notebook environment and JupyterLab, first make sure to load the `pn.extension()`.
+Panel objects will then render themselves if they are the last item in a notebook cell.

 ### Google Colab

-In Google Colab rendering each cell is isolated so each cell must load the extension separately.
-However if you use `pn.extension(comms='colab')` this will happen automatically.
+In Google Colaboratory, rendering for each notebook cell is isolated, which means that every cell must reload the Panel extension code separately.
+Panel can do this automatically when you first load the extension if you declare that you are running in Colab: `pn.extension(comms='colab')`.
+Otherwise you will need to put `pn.extension()` in each cell where you want to display Panel output.
+Either way, you should be able to have access to all of Panel's functionality, though with a larger notebook size than with other notebook technologies that allow display code to be shared across cells.

 ### VSCode

-In Visual Studio Code (VSCode) ipywidgets are now supported, which means that thanks to ipywidgets support in `jupyter_bokeh` we can now use interactive Panel components.
+Visual Studio Code (VSCode) versions 2020.4.74986 and later support ipywidgets, and Panel objects can be used as ipywidgets since Panel 0.10 thanks to `jupyter_bokeh`, which means that you can now use Panel components interactively in VSCode.
 Ensure you install `jupyter_bokeh` with `pip install jupyter_bokeh` or `conda install -c bokeh jupyter_bokeh` and then enable the extension with  `pn.extension(comms='vscode')`.

+Notebooks created with either `comms='vscode'` or `comms='colab')` will still work outside of those environments, but less efficiently, so it's best to remove those options when sharing such notebooks.

 ## Sponsors